New Mexico Drywall Installation and Texture Contractor (GS-7) Ultimate Exam Prep Rental Package

 Please allow up to 15 business days for ultimate book package orders.

-Is this package for the New Mexico GS-7 exam?
+How many questions are on the New Mexico GS-7 exam?

 Is the New Mexico GS-7 exam open book?